 The Visio Pauli is different from the other texts.
 In the Visio’s precise and detailed breakdown of different kinds of crimes and their punishments, the specific link between Sodom and “men with men practicing obscenity” begins to harden.
 Where Gaudentius, Orosius and Augustine, in my reading, were not necessarily speaking of homosexual acts as the only crime committed by the Sodomites, the Latin redactor of the Visio Pauli articulates a fixed cosmic order of sin and consequent punishment in which the impiety of Sodom and Gomorrah is to be associated very specifically with the sin depicted in Romans 1:27.
 The Visio thus cements male-male sex as the sin of the Sodomites rather than a sin.
 As the product of a monastic environment, this change in the text is perhaps unsurprising; it represents changed priorities in a world very different from the classically tinged intellectual environment in which Gaudentius, Orosius and Augustine developed their thinking.

 We can even point to an example, from soon after the Visio, of how the Sodom-Romans paradigm had begun to influence the sexual mores of the world beyond the monastery.
-The emperor Justinian, in a series of decrees issued during his reign (527–565), legislated against men who slept with men.
+The emperor Justinian (527–565),, in a series of laws issued over the course of his reign, legislated against men who slept with men.
 He did so in language that should by now be familiar.
-The Institutae mention the very Augustinian category of “those who dare to exercise their abominable lust with men” (eos qui cum masculis infandam libidinem exercere audent).
-More importantly, Nouella 141 speaks of “men with men, practicing obscenity” (ἄρσενες ἐν ἄρσεσιν τὴν ἀσχημοσύνην κατεργαζόμενοι; mares cum maribus turpitudinem perpetrantes), and it explicitly declares that it was this behavior that brought about the ruin of Sodom.
+One body of Justinianic laws, the Institutae Iustiniani, mentions the very Augustinian category of “those who dare to exercise their abominable lust with men” (eos qui cum masculis infandam libidinem exercere audent).
+More importantly, another collection of laws, the Nouellae Constitutiones, speaks of “men with men, practicing obscenity” (ἄρσενες ἐν ἄρσεσιν τὴν ἀσχημοσύνην κατεργαζόμενοι; mares cum maribus turpitudinem perpetrantes), and it explicitly declares that it was this behavior that brought about the ruin of Sodom.
 It is the first example of a text not written by a churchman that links Sodom with Romans 1:27.
-We can profitably compare these laws with Theodosius’s edict of 390.
+We can profitably compare these laws with Theodosius’s edict of 390, described previously.
 Justinian, unlike his predecessor, is no longer concerned with older Roman ideas about effeminization and sexual roles.
-Justinian’s laws instead articulate a different moral framework: God will punish those who, like the Sodomites, engage in sex with other men.
+His laws instead articulate a different moral framework: God will punish those who, like the Sodomites, engage in sex with other men.
 Both participants are now implicated, not just the passive or the penetrated.
 In Byzantium, Justinian’s law codes would remain in effect for centuries.
-In the Latin West, their reception would be more patchy (particularly the Nouellae), but they stand as a good example of how the language used to talk about sexual misdemeanors could change under the influence of works of biblical interpretation.
+In the Latin West, they were less influential (particularly the Nouellae), but they stand as a good example of how the language used to talk about sexual misdemeanors could change under the influence of works of biblical interpretation.

 Even after this, however, there was no blanket change in the way the sin of Sodom was read.
 In the early middle ages, it continued to be understood in a variety of ways.
 While texts like medieval penitentials (written in monastic contexts) probably had male-male anal intercourse in mind when they mentioned the crime of Sodom, the term retained a broader meaning.
-For Hincmar of Reims in the ninth century, Sodomia meant any kind of sex contra naturam that wasted semen.
-The ninth-century Visio Wettini by Heito is often discussed in relation to its depiction of the “crime of Sodom” (scelus sodomiticum) and is clearly influenced by the Visio Pauli in this regard.
+For Hincmar of Reims in the ninth century, sodomia meant any kind of sex contra naturam that wasted semen.
+The Visio Wettini (Vision of Wetti) by the ninth-century abbot Heito is often discussed in relation to its depiction of the “crime of Sodom” (scelus sodomiticum) and is clearly influenced by the Visio Pauli in this regard.
 Yet Heito uses the term scelus sodomiticum as a catch-all for any kind of lustful act outside of procreative sex with one’s wife.
 This multiplicity of meaning held true through the Renaissance and even into the nineteenth century.